Find Affordable College Courses

 109 Yearly Graduations

-Mercy College comes in at #10 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+Mercy College comes in at #10 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Each year, around 9,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $19,920 per year, while in-state graduate students, on average, pay $16,974 per year.
-For the 2020-2021 academic year, 109 bachelor's degrees were handed out to health professions and related clinical sciences majors at Mercy.
-About 84% of this group were women, and 74% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $21,236 per year, while in-state graduate students, on average, pay $18,090 per year.
+During the most recent year for which we have data, 109 people received their bachelor's degree in other health professions and related clinical sciences from Mercy.
+About 80% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 105 Yearly Graduations

-University of Cincinnati - Main Campus comes in at #11 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+University of Cincinnati - Main Campus comes in at #11 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Roughly 40,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,099 per year, while in-state graduate students, on average, pay $13,224 per year.
-For the 2020-2021 academic year, 105 bachelor's degrees were handed out to health professions and related clinical sciences majors at UC.
-Of these students, 78% were women and 19% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,228 per year, while in-state graduate students, on average, pay $13,224 per year.
+During the most recent year for which we have data, 105 people received their bachelor's degree in other health professions and related clinical sciences from UC.
+Of these students, 73% were women and 24% were members of underrepresented racial-ethnic groups.

 #11